 I’m so glad you found Life Junctions!

-I help talented and caring women and parents navigate their lives so they have more energy and time for their ambitions, passions and relationships.
+I help talented and caring women find time and energy for meaningful work and people they love.
 (Many people call what we do “work-life balance,” but I try to avoid this term.
 I explain why it is limiting here.)

 Since starting my coaching practice in 2008, I’ve learned a great deal working with my clients.
 Together we’ve uncovered customized solutions to feel…

-- More confident and competent and less overloaded or maxed out
+- More confident and less overloaded to take on new endeavors

-- More calm and joy and less dissatisfied or frustrated
+- More calm and joy even when life is difficult or overwhelming

 The lessons were too good to keep to myself, so I began writing a newsletter.
 Then, I started speaking.
 And, most recently, I’ve written my first ebook.
 I confess, it’s not always easy, but for the most part, I find my work very rewarding.